NikkaLuna/React_Memory_Game_Deployment_Ansible_Automation/README.md

 ## Project Overview

 In this project, I set up and deployed a React application using Ansible.
-The application is a popular online memory game that aims to level up one's memory.
+The application is an online memory game that aims to level up one's memory.

 With Ansible, I was able to eliminate repetitive manual steps like setting up server configurations, installing dependencies, and deploying code.
 This not only saves time but also ensures consistent and error-free deployments across different environments.